 From data gathered from the Colorado Department of Public Health and Environment around 1,012 Coloradans died due to drug overdoses in 2017, and 373 of those cases were attributed to the use of prescription painkillers.
 In the previous year, 912 people passed away due to drug poisoning, with 300 deaths linked to the use of painkillers.
 In total 35 percent and 33 percent of all total drug overdose deaths in Colorado for the years 2017 and 2016 were a result of the misuse of opioids respectively.

-Unfortunately this crisis has hit not only Colorado, but has turned into a national problem as well.
-State attorneys have turned to filing lawsuits (like the one discussed above) against the drug manufacturers who are marketing and creating these medications.
+Unfortunately, this crisis has hit not only Colorado but has turned into a national problem as well.
+State attorneys have turned to file lawsuits (like the one discussed above) against the drug manufacturers who are marketing and creating these medications.
 In addition, other lawsuits have been filed against the companies on the grounds that they are at fault for the rising numbers of overdoses and deaths due to the use of these medications.
-The hope in filing these claims is to reach a settlement which will allow state governments to use the funds towards various initiatives and resources that will help communities fight the ongoing epidemic such as medical care, therapy and counselling, and other treatment methods.
+The hope in filing these claims is to reach a settlement that will allow state governments to use the funds towards various initiatives and resources that will help communities fight the ongoing epidemic such as medical care, therapy and counseling, and other treatment methods.